histogrammar/histogrammar-docs/specification/index.md

 Although the user-defined function may return scalar numbers, fixed-dimension vectors of numbers, or categorical strings, it may not mix range types.
 For the purposes of [Label](#label-directory-with-string-based-keys) and [Index](#index-list-with-integer-keys) (which can only collect aggregators of a single type), bags with different ranges are different types.

+**This primitive is likely to be eliminated or replaced by BagNumbers, BagStrings, BagVectors.**

 ### Bagging constructor and required members

 ```python